Skip to Content

 Absolutely!
 Maui is the perfect mix of attractions and activities, plus open spaces to get away from it all.
 There are tons of kid-friendly Maui resorts and vacation rental homes.

 Not really.
-If you’re island hopping, you’ll want at least 5 days on Maui.
+If you’re island hopping, you’ll want at least five days on Maui.
 Ideally, you’ll stay for 7-10 days.
-That way, you can do several activities, day trips, and have a few pool/beach days.
+That way, you can do several activities and day trips and have a few pool/beach days.

 What’s the best month to go to Maui?

-School vacations are typically the busiest time to go to Maui (and the most expensive.)
-If you have some flexibility, try going to Maui during the off-season.
-This runs mid-April to June in the Spring and September to mid-December in the Fall.
-You’ll find some awesome travel deals and the weather is nice and mild.
+School vacations are typically the busiest (and most expensive) time to go to Maui.
+If you have some flexibility, try going during the off-season.
+This runs from mid-April to June in the Spring and September to mid-December in the Fall.
+You’ll find some awesome travel deals, and the weather is nice and mild.

 How to Choose the Best Luau in Maui